Ben's Engineering Blog

 • Replace setState call with direct DOM updates that affect the element points

 These updates are relative to the elements in the DOM as these relationships are found during the type synthesis.
-Therefore the above would generate something like:
+Therefore the above would generate something similar to:

 input.addEventListener("change", ({ target }) => {